 WARNING: AuI ConverteR 48x44 doesn't support DVD-audio and DVD-video.

 AuI ConverteR processes too-long file names and paths, non-Latin and forbidden characters (created from metadata) for successful output file writing.
 Third-party utility decodes SACD ISO for additional processing with AuI ConverteR.
-Read the whole page carefully.
+Read the entire page carefully.

 ** If it's available in the purchased configuration